Six Crises: Alger Hiss case

 In 1948, Nixon was a member of the United States House of Representatives serving on the House Un-American Activities Committee, which was investigating communism in the United States.
 He first rose to national prominence when the committee considered accusations that Alger Hiss, a high-ranking United States Department of State official, was a communist spy for the Soviet Union, allegations that remain a source of controversy.

 A factual error in the book regarding this matter was used by opponents to criticize Nixon during the primary election of the 1962 California gubernatorial election.

 Fund crisis and Checkers speech

 In 1952, as a member of the United States Senate, Nixon was the vice presidential running mate of Republican presidential nominee Dwight D. Eisenhower.
 After he was accused during the campaign of having an improper political fund, he saved his political career and his spot on Eisenhower's ticket by making a nationally broadcast speech, commonly known as the Checkers speech.
-In the speech, he denied the charges and famously stated he would not be giving back one gift his family had received: a little dog named Checkers.
+In the speech, he denied the charges and famously stated he would not be giving back one gift his family had received: a dog named Checkers.

 Eisenhower's heart attack

-In 1955, while Nixon was vice president, President Eisenhower suffered a serious heart attack; during the next several weeks, Nixon was effectively an informal "acting president".
+In 1955, while Nixon was vice president, President Eisenhower suffered a serious heart attack while visiting his in-laws in Colorado; during the next several weeks, Nixon was effectively an informal "acting president".